 This doesn’t have to be a full, itemized list of all the labor or materials provided to the project.
 Rather, this should be a general statement of what you provided for the permanent improvement of the property.
-Just enough details for another person to understand the role you played in the construction, repair, of improvement of the project.
+Include just enough details for another person to understand the role you played in the construction, repair, or improvement of the project.

 6. Lien amount

-The Minnesota lien law states that the claim should be limited to the contract price of the work, or if no contract, then the reasonable value of the work or materials provided.
-The one additional amount that may be included in your lien claim is any interest accrued.
-But no attorney’s fees, collection costs, or any unauthorized extra costs cannot be included.
-Claiming too much can lead to an exaggerated mechanics lien claim.
+Minnesota lien law states that the claim should be limited to the contract price of the work, or if no contract, then the reasonable value of the work or materials provided.
+The one additional amount that you may include in your lien claim is any accrued interest.
+But leave out any attorney’s fees, collection costs, or other unauthorized extra costs that weren’t in your contract.

 7. First & last dates of furnishing